kontent-ai/gatsby-packages/site/README.md

 ### Relationships among Kontent GraphQL Nodes

-See [/examples/relationships](../examples/relationships#readme) to see how it is possible to make a relationship amond the data provided by the [Kontent source plugin](../packages/gatsby-source-kontent#readme).
+See [/examples/relationships](../examples/relationships#readme) to see how it is possible to make a relationship among the data provided by the [Kontent source plugin](../packages/gatsby-source-kontent#readme).

 ### Image transformation